aktos-io/aktos-dcs-python/TESTS.md

 These tests should be performed on every merge to the master branch and can be considered as a tutorial.

-0. Change current working directory to "examples"
+1. Change current working directory to "examples"

     * cd examples

-1. Messages could run tests without error.

-    * run `python test-messages.py`
-    * see "all went OK" message.

 2. Pinger and Ponger should run in the same process without error.